UncleSamSwiss/ioBroker.luxtronik2/README.md

 Connects to Luxtronik 2 heatpump controllers over LAN and WebSocket

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 ## Changelog

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### **WORK IN PROGRESS**

+-   (UncleSamSwiss) Added sentry integration.
 -   (UncleSamSwiss) Set tier level to 2.

 ### 0.2.0 (2021-05-03)